 The first bell ever invented dates back to ancient China.

-In both England and the U.S., it was a popular practice for groups of people to get together to make music with bells
+In both England and the U.S., it was a popular practice for groups of people to get together to make music using bells.

 When we think of bells, an image may come to mind of the Salvation Army — which first used bell ringers in San Francisco to attract donations to the red kettles that provided money for the poor.

-Franky Hyle of Melrose Park, Illinois launched a new tradition when he placed a free ad in "Chase’s Calendar of Events" — recruiting people interested in spending one dollar to join a club as part of a group to phone forgotten loved ones in December.
+Franky Hyle of Illinois, started a new tradition when he placed a free ad in "Chase’s Calendar of Events" — recruiting people interested in spending one dollar to join a club to phone forgotten loved ones.

 National Ding-A-Ling Day Activities